 Grant support for FIRST Robotics teams

-Applications will be considered from FIRST Robotics Competition (FRC) and FIRST Tech Challenge (FTC) teams in the following counties: Johnson and Wyandotte in Kansas; and Cass, Clay, Jackson, and Platte in Missouri.
-Grants limits are $2,500 for FRC teams and $1,500 for FTC teams.
+Applications are considered from FIRST Robotics Competition (FRC) and FIRST Tech Challenge (FTC) teams in the following counties: Johnson and Wyandotte in Kansas; and Cass, Clay, Jackson, and Platte in Missouri.

-The number of grants awarded will depend on the number and type of applications received.
+The number of grants awarded each year is based on the number and type of applications received and determined by a grants committee.

 Grant Program Goals

 The goal of these grants is to sustain robotics programs in underserved communities and facilitate recent start-up teams.
-Successful applications will address a diverse socio-economic school environment; increased student engagement in STEM education through FIRST Robotics; commitment to the development of student teams; recruitment of volunteer mentors; designing and building of remote-controlled robots; and, participation in one of the Kansas City FIRST Regional Competitions (Heartland or Greater Kansas City) or a KC FIRST Tech Challenge Qualifier in the Kansas City area.
+Successful applications will address a diverse socio-economic school environment; increased student engagement in STEM education through FIRST Robotics; commitment to the development of student teams; recruitment of volunteer mentors; designing and building of remote-controlled robots; and, participation in one of the Kansas City FIRST Regional Competitions or one of the FIRST Tech Challenge Qualifiers in the Kansas City area.

 Allowable Expenses and Activities

-This cash grant will be paid to the team’s school district or FIRST fiscal agent (non-profit, 501(c) (3) organization) or will go directly to FIRST to underwrite all or part of team registration fees for the 2016 -2017 season.
+This cash grant is paid to the team’s school district or FIRST fiscal agent (non-profit, 501(c) (3) organization).
 Examples of allowable expenses and activities include: team registration for competitions and tournament fees, team travel expenses, materials or tools required by the team in order to construct their robot, stipends for coaches or mentors, outreach expenses including costs associated with recruiting students and increasing parental and community support for the program.

 Schools and programs that receive this grant agree to:

-- Attend and participate in a Kansas City FIRST Tech Challenge Missouri Qualifier or one of the Greater Kansas City FIRST Robotics Competitions.
-Grantees who fail to participate in an FTC Missouri Qualifier or the Greater Kansas City FIRST Robotics Competition must return any awarded grant funds to KC STEM Alliance by May 31, 2018.
+- Attend and participate in a Kansas City FIRST Tech Challenge Qualifier or one of the Greater Kansas City FIRST Robotics Competitions.

-- Develop and execute plans to increase participation of traditionally underserved students including participation in outreach programming hosted at the KC Engineering Zone or volunteer at the KC FIRST tournament (this can include set-up), or provide support for outreach/mentoring efforts with KC STEM Alliance.
+- Develop and execute plans to increase participation of traditionally underserved students including participation in outreach programming hosted at the KC Engineering Zone or volunteer at championship (this can include set-up), or provide support for outreach/mentoring efforts with KC STEM Alliance.

 - Participate in data collection and evaluation activities conducted by the KC STEM Alliance, including submission of demographic data on team participants, including gender, ethnicity and grade level of each participant.